TRACTION: ART TALK WITH KEN GONZALES-DAY, JANUARY 14, 2021

 The New Masters: conversations with the 2019 Sobey Art Award finalists

 March 5, 2020

 The annual Sobey Art Award is Canada's most prestigious prize for contemporary artists.
-Established in 2002, the award honours Canadian artists 40 years of age or under, who have exhibited their work in a public or commercial art gallery within 18 months of being nominated.
+Established in 2002, the award honors Canadian artists 40 years of age or under, who have exhibited their work in a public or commercial art gallery within 18 months of being nominated.

 Zackary Drucker: Icons weaves together two semi-intertwined personal narratives, juxtaposing newly created self-portrait photographs of artist, producer, and activist Zackary Drucker with pictures the artist has taken of mentor and friend Rosalyne Blumenstein, LCSW, who directed the Lesbian and Gay Community Services Center’s pioneering Gender Identity Project in the 1990s.
 Depicting two women of different ages and experiences and the scars that they bear, Drucker’s work interrogates assumptions about transformation, beauty, aging, and mortality.
 Her searching, meticulous self-portraits expand on the groundbreaking Relationship series Drucker co-created a decade ago.
 Forming part of Drucker’s ongoing project to record and chronicle the trans community, her images of muse and mentor Blumenstein capture the cinematic flavor of the artist’s timely revision of art historical precedent.

 February 19, 2020